 - Seeing or hearing things that are not there

 - Aches, headaches, or digestive problems without a clear cause

 Mental disorders can be treated: If you are unsure where to go for help, ask your family doctor or visit NIMH’s Help for Mental Illnesses webpage.
 Communicating well with your health care provider can improve your care and help you both make good choices about your health.
 Read about tips to help prepare and get the most out of your visit.
 For additional resources, including questions to ask your health care provider, visit the Agency for Healthcare Research and Quality.

 If you or someone you know is in a crisis, get help immediately.
-You can call 911 or the National Suicide Prevention Line at 1-800-273-TALK (8255).
+You can call 911 or call or text the 988 Suicide & Crisis Lifeline at 988.